savaslabs/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

   Adding a map to a Drupal 7 site is made easy by a variety of location storage and map rendering modules.
 However, at the time of this post most of these modules don't have an 8.x branch ready and therefore aren't usable in Drupal 8.
 Since Savas Labs has recently taken on a Drupal 8 mapping project, we decided to use the Leaflet library within a custom theme to render our map and the Views GeoJSON module to store our data.

   In this post we'll add the Leaflet library to a custom theme using the new *.libaries.yml file, write a little Javascript to create our map, and pull in map points via a REST export view.
-published: false
+disclaimer: |
+  This post was written in the early days of Drupal 8 and some information may be outdated.
+Some clearly-marked updates have been made throughout the post.
 ---

 Adding a map to a Drupal 7 site is made easy by a variety of location storage and map rendering modules.
-However, at the time of this post most of these modules don't have an 8.x branch ready and therefore aren't usable in Drupal 8.
-Since Savas Labs has recently taken on a Drupal 8 mapping project, we decided to use the Leaflet library within a custom theme to render our map and the Views GeoJSON module to store our data.
+However, at the time of this post most of these modules don't have an 8.x branch ready and therefore aren't usable in Drupal 8. **Update: As of October 2016, the Leaflet module has a beta release for Drupal 8.** Since Savas Labs has recently taken on a Drupal 8 mapping project, we decided to use the Leaflet library within a custom theme to render our map and the Views GeoJSON module to store our data.

 Before we jump in, I have to give major kudos to my coworker [Tim Stallmann](/team/tim-stallmann/).
 This tutorial is based on his [excellent post](/2015/05/18/mapping-geojson.html) about mapping with Leaflet and GeoJSON, so check that out for a great primer if you're new to mapping.